jsa4000/containers/toolbox/README.md

 # ToolBox

-Container image with a variety of linux tools.
+Container image with a variety of linux tools already installed.